 Those who wish to enroll at Lake Forest College, but who do not necessarily intend to graduate from here, may enroll as a non-degree community education student.

 The following categories are available to students wishing to study at at Lake Forest.
 Applicants for any of these categories complete the Community Education Application and should submit the appropriate transcript(s).

 Community members are welcome to audit most courses offered at Lake Forest.
-Auditors are not required to submit a transcript.
 The cost to audit is $400 per class.
 Apply to audit courses.

-Students of all ages may take classes to work towards a bachelor’s degree at a college other than Lake Forest College, or to prepare for graduate study.
+Visiting students of all ages may apply to take classes to work towards a bachelor’s degree at a college other than Lake Forest College, or to prepare for graduate study.

 Students currently enrolled in high school may apply to take courses at Lake Forest while they are enrolled in high school.
 A reduced tuition rate is offered.
 All credits earned may be applied toward a degree at Lake Forest College.